gitlabhq/gitlabhq/doc/install/installation.md

 # Overview

-The GitLab installation consists of setting up th following components:
+The GitLab installation consists of setting up the following components:

 1. Packages / Dependencies
 2. Ruby